School Board of the City of Virginia Beach

-A pay range refers to the spread between the minimum and maximum values of a specific pay grade.
+A pay range refers to the minimum and maximum values paid for all jobs assigned to a specific pay grade.

-The following process will be used for job reclassifications and position reclassifications.
+The following process will be used for job and position reclassifications:

 The window for submission of reclassification requests is September 1 through October 31 of each calendar year.
 Reclassification requests initiated by the Superintendent may occur at any time.

-During the review and implementation of a comprehensive compensation study, in which all positions will be evaluated for appropriate pay grade assignment, reclassification requests will not be processed.
+During a comprehensive compensation study, reclassification requests will not be processed.

-If the principal/department head does not recommend approval of the request, he/she will notify the employee in writing, with the JQ attached.
+If the department head does not recommend approval of the request, he/she will notify the supervisor.

 Pay adjustments that are needed as a result of reclassification will be effective at the beginning of the next contract period (July 1).
 This pay adjustment will be made before an across-the-board cost-of-living adjustment is processed in those years where the School Board has provided such an adjustment.